 Attenuation due to atmospheric absorption, La, is dependent upon the path length to the satellite through the Earth’s atmosphere, and hence upon the elevation angle from the terrestrial source to the satellite.
 At frequencies around 94 GHz, La decreases rapidly from about 100 dB at 0º elevation angles to 1.5 dB at 90º elevation angles.
 La and FDRIF were not included in the following tables of calculation of the interference levels and margins.

 The interference due to spaceborne antenna mainlobe coupling with the FOD detection system antenna sidelobes allows for the highest value of RFI levels of these three geometrical scenarios.
-For geometric scenario 1 for coupling between the radiometer L-8 mainlobe (L-8 is 2 GHz away from the FOD center frequency.
+For geometric scenario 1 for coupling between the radiometer L-8 ( see ITU-R RS.
+1861) mainlobe (L-8 is 2 GHz away from the FOD center frequency.
 At that frequency separation the FOD emission mask will be greatly reduced) and the FOD radar sidelobes (elevation angle at 55º), preliminary calculations of two Cases examined are provided in Tables 10 (Case 1) and 11 (Case 2) which indicate the amount of attenuation needed to apply to OOB FOD detection systems emissions in order that they meet the EESS (passive) interference protection criteria for radiometer L-8.
 The two cases were examined with the FOD detection system antenna gain in the sidelobes at –10 dBi and 14 dBi, and the density of FOD detection systems set at 10 and 50 in the radiometer L-8 footprint, respectively.
 The EESS passive system interference protection criteria threshold is -169.0 dBW.
 The calculated attenuations needed to meet the EESS (passive) interference criteria are 41.75 dB for Case 1 and 62.74 dB for Case 2.

 For geometric scenario 2 for coupling between the radiometer L-8 sidelobes and the FOD sidelobes (elevation angle at 90º), preliminary calculations of two Cases examined are provided in Tables 12 (Case 1) and 13 (Case 2) which indicate the amount of attenuation needed to apply to in-band FOD detection systems emissions in order that they meet the EESS (passive) interference protection criteria for radiometer L-8.
 The two cases were examined with the FOD detection system antenna gain in the sidelobes at 0 dBi and 14 dBi, and the density of FOD detection systems set at 10 and 50 in the radiometer L-8 footprint, respectively.
 The EESS passive system interference protection criteria threshold is -169.0 dBW.
 The calculations show that the EESS (passive) interference criteria are met with margins of 36.41 dB for Case 1 and 5.42 dB for Case 2.